leftfield-geospatial/homonim/docs/background.rst

 The following linear model variants are available for correcting to surface reflectance.

-- *gain* : Gain-only model, suitable for haze-free and zero offset images (i.e. images where a surface reflectance of zero corresponds to a pixel value of ~zero).
+- *gain* : Gain-only model, suitable for haze-free and zero offset images (i.e. images where a surface reflectance of zero corresponds to a pixel value of ± zero).
 - *gain-blk-offset*: Gain-only model applied to offset normalised image blocks.
-Suitable for most source-reference combinations.
+Suitable for most *source*-*reference* combinations.
 - *gain-offset*: Gain and offset model.
-The most accurate model, but sensitive to differences between source and reference, such as shadowing and land cover changes.
-Suitable for well-matched source / reference image pairs.
+The most accurate model, but sensitive to differences between *source* and *reference*, such as shadowing and land cover changes.
+Suitable for well-matched *source* / *reference* image pairs.

 The derivation of the linear model approximation is given in the `paper <https://www.researchgate.net/publication/328317307_Radiometric_homogenisation_of_aerial_images_by_calibrating_with_satellite_data>`_.
 Broadly speaking, gain compensates for atmospheric absorption and anisotropic (BRDF) effects, and offset (when present) compensates for atmospheric reflectance and haze.
 Offset-compensated effects tend to vary gradually and over large spatial scales, while gain-compensated effects vary over smaller spatial scales, especially for low altitude imagery, and where land cover is heterogeneous.
 The *gain-blk-offset* option models this behaviour with kernel-scale gain, and block-scale offset.
 It can be seen as a compromise between the *gain* and *gain-offset* options.